Laboratory-for-Energy-Systems-Analysis/Resultviewer/README.md

 # Resultviewer (SQL in Excel)

-> Leverage the power of SQL in Excel for data extraction and charting.
+> Select tabular data from Excel (or other tabular data sources) and chart it.
 Put hundreds of charts in seconds.

-> Automatically chart tabular data over groups (given in two special columns)
+> Automatically group the chart by special data columns, e.g. group by "scenarios"

-> To enter SQL queries, use a template to simplify entering multiple similar output columns (e.g. for time steps)
+> To specify SQL queries of data tables that have many columns, you can use a template to select multiple columns that have similar names (e.g., if time-steps are in columns; for example, "T2025", "T2035", etc.)

-> Access the code and modify the Resultviewer because it is implemented in VBA inside Excel (just press `Alt+F11`).
+> You can easily adapt the Resultviewer because it is implemented in VBA inside Excel (just press the usual `Alt+F11` to open the VBA code editor of Excel).

 Note: The Resultviewer was originally designed for **multi-regional energy system models**, where

 - the horizontal chart axis are time steps,
 - the charts are grouped by scenario and by region,

-Hence, some naming convention originate from there.
+Hence, some naming conventions originate from there.

 ## Short Description

-> The Resultviewer is an MS Excel file with macros that executes an arbitrary number of SQL-queries on tabular input data, and puts the extracted result tables together with optional charts on new Excel sheets.
+> The Resultviewer is an MS Excel file with VBA-macros that executes an arbitrary number of SQL-queries on tabular input data, and puts the extracted result tables together with optional charts on new Excel sheets.
 - Currently implemented input tables: A sheet in another Excel-file (.xslx), or a table of an MS Access database (.mdb)
-- The SQL-queries are specified in a separate text file
+- The SQL-queries are specified in a separate text (.txt) file

 ## Capabilities